 A couple of weeks ago we reported that the councillor Rishi Sunak had announced another public sector pay freeze as he seeks to make public sector workers pay for the cost of Covid.
 In a matter of months government ministers have gone from standing on their door steps and clapping public sector workers, in what at the time we said was a hollow gesture, to turning their backs on the many workers who have continued to provide essential services throughout this crisis.

 Wirral Unison is clear in our opposition to this pay freeze and we are pleased that Wirral Council, last night passed a motion slamming this decision.
 Labour councillors quite rightly noted that this pay freeze is a political choice and not an economic choice.
 We welcome this support from Wirral Council and we will be happy to work with the council to ensure that our members do not pay the cost of this crisis.

 Of course the financial impact in our members goes beyond a pay freeze, as objectionable and unfair as this is, with many of our members not only facing a 5% increase in their council tax but in effect being forced (by virtue of government guidance) to work from home, whilst being face with soaring gas and electricity bills.
 Employers can pay a tax free allowance to cover the cost of working from home (up to £26 per month) and we would urge the council to lead by example by implementing this, which will help many members who are struggling with the cost of this crisis.

 That’s all for today everyone, we hope you continue to find our regular email updates of use.

 As always, please do pass our updates on to colleagues and encourage them to join Unison if they haven’t already.
 Here’s the link to join up!
 JOIN UNISON

-We’ll be back in touch with further updates in the coming days.
-Take care and stay safe.
+We’ll be back in touch with further updates soon.

 Your Wirral Unison Team